tommyettinger/textratypist/README.md

 for writing most of `LabelRotationTest`.
 Release 0.5.5 would still probably be in development for months without that help, so thanks are in order.

-Thanks to piotr-j for really thoroughly testing TextraTypist. `IncongruityTest` was originally his work and it helped me figure out which fonts in KnownFonts had incorrect bounds information.
+Thanks to piotr-j (evilentity), mas omenos, and DMC from the libGDX Discord, for really thoroughly testing TextraTypist.
+`IncongruityTest` was originally piotr-j's work and it helped me figure out which fonts in KnownFonts had incorrect bounds information. `TableWrapTest` was based closely on mas omenos' work, and was useful to locate a wrapping bug.
+DMC managed to track down a very elusive ProGuard issue, which is now documented in this README.md .

 Of course, I have to thank Rafa Skoberg for writing quite a lot of the code here!
 About 2/3 of the effects are almost purely by Rafa, much of the TypingLabel-related code is nearly unchanged from his work, and in general he showed what